jinjagit/react-sunpos/README.md

 ![form](https://github.com/jinjagit/react-sunpos/blob/main/img/form.png)

 5. Calculate sun position (every minute of day = 1440 data points)
-- [x] start by passing data to a function (as module) from page component, then on to chart after manipulating data in the function
+- [x] Start by passing data to a function (as module) from page component, then on to chart after manipulating data in the function
-- [x] plot sun's inclination over day
+- [x] Plot sun's inclination over day

 screenshot:
 ![form](https://github.com/jinjagit/react-sunpos/blob/main/img/Screenshot_2022-01-16.png)

-6. Calculate sunrise, sunset and zenith of sun (if any), as position is calculated for every minute
+6. Calculate sunrise, sunset and meridian of sun (if any), as position is calculated for every minute

-7. Plot sun's path = inclination x direction.
-Hovering over points = shows time
+- [x] Account for locations which may have 24-hour day or night.
+- [x] Add as points on chart (if possible)

+7. Add direction of sun to chart tooltips (including abbreviated direction, e.g. 'WNW;)

 8. Develop location setter (map?) returns latitude & longitude